ctnssc/Proiect-Practic-Testare-Manuala/README.md

 ***!!!!!!!!!!!!!!!!Screenshots din Jira cu user story-ul***

    ### 1.3 Functionalities and tests out of scope ###

+- Non-functional testing like stress, performance is beyond scope of this project.
+- No QA support for mobile applications developed.
+Only web applications will be tested.
+- Automation testing is beyond scope.
+- Compatibility testing with multiple browsers is beyond scope.

 # 2. Test process #

   ### 2.1 Test planning ###